-- □ Refer to Electrical Systems section before connecting the shore line power cord (when using full hook-up) OR before starting the generator or operating the vehicle on 12-volt power when dry camping. - □ Refer to Fuel & Propane System section before using the LP system.
-Open the LP gas tank valve (if so equipped) slowly.
-There may be air in the lines and five to thirty seconds of time is needed to bleed air before LP vapor fills the lines. - □ Refer to Plumbing Systems section before connecting the fresh water supply or turning ON the water pump or water heater. - $\Box$ When using full hook-up, connect the sewer hose to the campsite sewer hook-up. - □ If applicable, start the refrigerator and the cooling or heating system. - \ NOTE: For extended dry camping, management of all your resources is essential.
+- □ Refer to Electrical Systems section before connecting the shore line power cord (when using full hook-up) OR before starting the generator or operating the vehicle on 12-volt power when dry camping. - □ Refer to Plumbing Systems section before connecting the fresh water supply or turning ON the water pump or water heater. - □ When using full hook-up, connect the sewer hose to the campsite sewer hook-up. - If applicable, start the refrigerator and the cooling or heating system. - NOTE: For extended dry camping, management of all your resources is essential.
 Check your battery levels and conserve battery power, use it sparingly.